 - take responsibility for your own learning programme and professional development

-- critical skills (reasoning, evaluating evidence, problem-solving, relating theory to practice)
+- develop critical skills (reasoning, evaluating evidence, problem-solving, relating theory to practice)

-- identifying, recording and communicating your relevant career attainments
+- identify, record and communicate your relevant career attainments

 School of Modern Languages